NEU-Libraries/cerberus/README.md

-### DRS Sufia Application
+### DRS Application

-A web application developed using our [fork](http://github.com/nu-lts/sufia) of the [Sufia](http://github.com/projecthydra/sufia) gem from the folks over at Project Hydra.
+A web application derived from the [Sufia](http://github.com/projecthydra/sufia) gem from the folks over at Project Hydra.
 Information about dependencies/installation can be found in either location if the provided instructions fail you.

 ### First Time Setup

 1. Ensure that you have the following installed.
-  1. SQLite definitely, ideally also MySQL.
+  1. SQLite
   2. Redis
   3. Ruby with RVM or some other version management solution.
   4. [FITS](http://code.google.com/p/fits/downloads/list).
 Unzip this and place it somewhere on your path.
   5. Imagemagick
-  6. A local copy of the nu-lts fork of the [sufia](http://github.com/nu-lts/sufia) gem.
-If you do not place it in dir ~/sufia you will need to change the path specified in Gemfile for the development copy of Sufia.
-  7.  `yum install file-devel` may be necessary to get the ruby-filemagic gem working on RHEL machines.
+  6.  `yum install file-devel` may be necessary to get the ruby-filemagic gem working on RHEL machines.
-  8. You will also need to install [LibreOffice](www.libreoffice.org/download) and get the 'soffice' script onto your path.
+  7. You will also need to install [LibreOffice](www.libreoffice.org/download) and get the 'soffice' script onto your path.
 On OSX this lives at `/Applications/LibreOffice.app/Contents/MacOS/`
-  9. Install [bower](http://bower.io) `npm install -g bower`

 2. Execute the following commands from project root.
   1.  `bundle install`